Freedom of speech: Content viewed as harmful and offensive

 In 1999, Bernard Harcourt wrote of the collapse of the harm principle: "Today the debate is characterized by a cacophony of competing harm arguments without any way to resolve them.
 There is no longer an argument within the structure of the debate to resolve the competing claims of harm.
 The original harm principle was never equipped to determine the relative importance of harms".

-Interpretations of both the harm and offense limitations to freedom of speech are culturally and politically relative.
+Interpretations of the limitations of harm and offense to freedom of speech are culturally and politically relative.
 For instance, in Russia, the harm and offense principles have been used to justify the Russian LGBT propaganda law restricting speech (and action) concerning LGBT issues.
-Many European countries that take pride in freedom of speech nevertheless outlaw speech that might be interpreted as Holocaust denial.
-These include Austria, Belgium, Canada, the Czech Republic, France, Germany, Hungary, Israel, Liechtenstein, Lithuania, Luxembourg, Netherlands, Poland, Portugal, Russia, Slovakia, Switzerland and Romania.
+Many European countries outlaw speech that might be interpreted as Holocaust denial.
+These include Austria, Belgium, Canada, the Czech Republic, France, Germany, Hungary, Israel, Liechtenstein, Lithuania, Luxembourg, the Netherlands, Poland, Portugal, Russia, Slovakia, Switzerland and Romania.
 Armenian genocide denial is also illegal in some countries.

-In some countries, blasphemy is a crime.
-For example, in Austria, defaming Muhammad, the prophet of Islam, is not protected as free speech.
-In contrast, in France, blasphemy and disparagement of Muhammad are protected under free speech law.
+Hate speech is protected by the First Amendment in the United States, as decided in R.A.V. v.
+City of St. Paul, (1992) in which the Supreme Court ruled that hate speech is permissible, except in the case of imminent violence.
+The First Amendment to the United States Constitution contains more detailed information on the Supreme Court decision and its historical background.

 Certain public institutions may also enact policies restricting the freedom of speech, for example, speech codes at state-operated schools.

-In the U.S., the standing landmark opinion on political speech is Brandenburg v.
-Ohio (1969), expressly overruling Whitney v.
-California.
-In Brandenburg, the U.S. Supreme Court referred to the right even to speak openly of violent action and revolution in broad terms: The opinion in Brandenburg discarded the previous test of "clear and present danger" and made the right to freedom of (political) speech protections in the United States almost absolute.
-Hate speech is also protected by the First Amendment in the United States, as decided in R.A.V. v.
-City of St. Paul, (1992) in which the Supreme Court ruled that hate speech is permissible, except in the case of imminent violence.
-See the First Amendment to the United States Constitution for more detailed information on this decision and its historical background.